flimflam-austin/hugo-cms-test/content/quick_reads/20180409-18-04-10-winner-wore-pink/index.md

       during The Masters.

-      * That meant bitter rivals sported the same color shirt (or “hyper magenta” -A _Golf Week_) on the same day while battling for the championship.
+      * That meant bitter rivals sported the same color shirt (or “hyper magenta” -A_Golf Week_) on the same day while battling for the championship.
     _key: card-2-bf76269b-9436-401f-b25d-b887ced56a9f
   - order: 2
+    useCheckmark: false
     body: >-
       # “Captain America”